MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 #### Expenses Context

 Similar to the Payments context we can see we have an "expenses" folder which groups the related expenses logic.
 In this we have a few ecto models representing companies, card holders and expenses.
-However we also have an "expenses_processor" which receives the Kafka messages as follows:
+However we also have an `expenses_processor` which receives the Kafka messages as follows

 ```elixir